Elijah-1994/computer-vision-rock-paper-scissors/README.md

 &nbsp;

 ![](Images/Milestone_4%20-%20get_computer_choice.PNG)

 *Figure 6 - get_computer_choice method*

 __get_winner method__

 the output from the &ensp;__get_prediction method__&ensp; and &ensp;__get_computer_choice method__&ensp; are returned and stored as user_choice and computer_choice variables respectively and are passed as arguments within the parameter of the get_winner method.
 The get_winner function contains if,elif,else statements which decide the winner based on the classic Rock,Paper,Scissors rules

-play_game!
+__play_game method__

-A define play_game function was created to which will contain the main game loop.
-The main code from the model  was wrapped into this function and the corresponding functions mentioned above are called in the play_game function.
+In order to run the main game loop A define play_game function was created amd the main code encapsulated into this methods and the corresponding functions mentioned above are called in the play_game function.
 Since the main code from the model is within a while loop the script reads the input from the camera and then compares it with the computer's choice without stopping.
-Therefore the time.time() function was stored within a  start_time variable which placed outside of the game while loop. a current time variable  which also  the time.time() function was placed within the game loop below the main code from the model.
+Therefore the &ensp;__time.time() function__&ensp; was stored within a  start_time variable and placed outside of the __play_game__ while loop.
+The  __time.time() function__ is to used to calculate the current function and placed in a variable  placed within the while loop.
 An elapsed time variable was created which is the difference between the start_time and current time.
 This allows for a countdown before the get_prediction function is called.
-A series of if,elif statements were created to ensure the the get_prediction and get_computer choise function is called after the countdown of 5 seconds. then between 5 and 7 seconds the get_winner function is called.
-After  7 seconds the start_variable is called again which resets the countdown.
-A series of true/false flages are placed within the code of the play_game function to ensure only one prediction is  sotred per itteration.
+A series of if,elif statements were created to ensure the the &ensp;__get_prediction method__&ensp; and the &ensp;__get_computer_choice method__&ensp; is called after the countdown of 5 seconds. then between 5 and 7 seconds the &ensp;__get_winner method__&ensp; is called.
+After  7 seconds the start_variable is called  which resets the countdown.
+A series of true/false flags are placed within the code of the &ensp;__play_game method__&ensp; to ensure only one user prediction is store per iteration.
 ![](Images/Milestone_4%20-%20play_game_1.PNG)
 ![](Images/Milestone_4%20-%20play_game_2.PNG)
 ![](Images/Milestone_4%20-%20play_game_3.PNG)

-Class Computer_Vision!
+*Figure 7 - play_game method*

+ __Class computer vision__

+&nbsp;

-In order to repeat the game until the user or computer wins 3 games, each win would need to be stored and itterated within a variable.
-In order to do this the functions for the game were wrapped in a class Computer_Vision.
-The def __init__ method was created in order to initialize the two parameters which are computer_wins and user_wins.
-The parameters store and itterate the user and computer score.
-A series of if,elif statments were created in the play_game function which control the user and computer points.
-If the return variable from the get_winner function is 'Computer wins' then the computer_wins variable is increased by 1 and vise versa for the user wins.
-An additional set of if,elif statments were created in the play_game function which return a statement on who wins the game if the computer_wins or user_wins reaches 3 points.
-This stops the while loop in the play_game function and ends the game.
+In order to repeat the game until the user or computer wins 3 games, each win would need to be stored and iterated within a variable.
+In order to do this the methods for the game were wrapped in a class called Computer_Vision.
+The def &ensp;__init__&ensp; method was created in order to initialize the two parameters which are computer_wins and user_wins.
+The parameters initialise and  iterate the user and computer score.
+A series of if,elif statements were created in the play_game function which control the user and computer points.
+If the return variable from the &ensp;__get_winner method__&ensp; is 'Computer wins' then the computer_wins variable is increased by 1 and vise versa for the user wins.
+An additional set of if,elif statments were created in the &ensp;__play_game method__&ensp; which return a  print statement on who wins the game if the computer_wins or user_wins reaches 3 points.
+Once 3 points is reach the while loop breaks amd the game ends.

-Code improvements
+&nbsp;

+__Code improvements__

+&nbsp;

-in order to make the code readibility the class to initialize the class and function play_game call are wrapped in a def game loop function.
+in order to make the script more readable the methods in the class are encapsulated within the  __game_loop method__ .

-To make the script more usear friendly a additonal lines are written at the start of the code which explains to the user how to play the game.
-The user score and user score are also displayed throughout the game the so the user is aware. hello
+To make the script more user friendly a additional lines are written at the start of the code which explains to the user how to play the game.
+The user score and user score are also displayed throughout the game the so the user is aware.